John Goldsborough

 Sir John Goldsborough (died November 1693) was a sea-captain and administrator of the British East India Company.
+He was the founder of Fort William in Calcutta, India.

 Biography

 Early life

 He was a native of Suffolk, in which county he possessed an estate.
 He was in command of the East Indiaman Antelope when that ship was taken by a Dutch fleet, between Masulipatam and Madras on 22 August 1673.
 His account of the engagement is in the Bodleian Library.
 He later commanded the Falcon in 1673–4, and Bengal Merchant in 1676–7, 1683, and 1686.

 India

 The death of Sir John Child in February 1690 created a vacuum in power within the company's hierarchy in India, and no officer initially succeeded Child.
 In January 1691, the Company directors resolved to appoint Gainsborough to act as the first member of council at the different settlements in India.
 In February, he was knighted, and given the official title of ‘supervisor-commissary-general and chief governor' and set sail for India in March.
 The following year he was made ‘captain-general and commander-in-chief’ based at Madras.
 He arrived at Fort St. George on 5 December 1692.
 His first instructions from the directors were to proceed with the construction of a steeple at a church at Fort George and to enlarge the town into a quadrangle.
 He thereafter began investigating the quarrel between the late governor, Elihu Yale, and his council.
 In June 1693 he went to Fort St. David, and after a short stay there returned by land to Madras in July.